IgnatMaldive/PaintPilot/index.md

 &nbsp;

 Use it for the initial sketch, just the under-paint or go all the way Alla Prima.
-Upgrade your art experience with PaintPilot - the intelligent way to paint.
+Upgrade your art experience with the world's first smart paint easel.

 &nbsp;